 Facebook’s real power over users is evident in its ability to keep them on its platform for longer times and for a greater variety of needs.
 By knowing its users and showing them what they want, Facebook has developed a habit-forming product that keeps users online every time there is a moment of boredom, an ego boost, a social connection – especially when forced to social distance – or an urge to check what’s new.
 In fact, studies have been done that suggest that brain patterns in people who report compulsive urges to use Facebook are similar to those of drug addicts.

 The company’s endless tweaks to its algorithm aim to maintain its appeal.
 Back in 2016, for example, the company changed the algorithms running its News Feed so that “things posted by friends you care about are higher up” in the feed.
-Since then, changes in its algorithm have centered more on eliminating fake news and hate speech.
-However, the platform has been criticized for not treating all hate speech as equal.
-This means that while its AI has flagged a large majority of hate speech, it’s unclear how much still gets through and posted.
-Not to mention, there is wide criticism of the platform regarding the fact that it has seemingly bended its hate speech and misinformation polices to accommodate President Trump.
+Since then, changes in its algorithm have centered more on eliminating fake news and hate speech, especially after the US Capitol riots.

-Controversy aside, a testimony of Facebook’s power can be found in the fact that more people are turning to Facebook as their medium for news consumption.
-Pew research shows that 52% of the US population consume their news from Facebook compared to YouTube at 28% among online sources.
+Their efforts have worked: more people are turning to Facebook as their medium for news consumption.
+Pew research shows that a third of Americans get their news from Facebook compared to YouTube at 23% among online sources.

 The amount of personal information Facebook has is insane

-While Facebook has been known to obtain sensitive device data from hundreds of thousands of users in questionable ways, the platform has long been legitimately collecting information its users willingly give to use its services, from age, location and gender to long-distance relationships and expectant parents.
+While Facebook has been known to obtain sensitive device data from hundreds of thousands of users, the platform has long been legitimately collecting information its users willingly give to use its services, from age, location and gender to long-distance relationships and expectant parents.
 This is how Facebook makes its money: from selling this information to advertisers targeting users based on what they’re likely to buy.
 The Federal Trade Commission reports that Acxiom, one of Facebook’s largest advertising partners, has 3,000 data segments for almost every US consumer.
 It sounds like the old adage: “If you’re not paying for the service, you’re the product.”
-With such targeting abilities over a massive user base, it’s easy to see why advertisers were pouring in money (and probably will again, if the “Stop the Hate” boycott will bring about structural changes) to obtain results that are harder to get from other platforms.
+With such targeting abilities over a massive user base, it’s easy to see why advertisers were pouring in money to obtain results that are harder to get from other platforms.

 Nothing lasts forever